 I’ve been making a dairy-free and gluten-free cheesecake for years; the issue has always been how to get rid of the eggs that are essential to setting the cheesecake since its so similar to custard.
 I think I’ve finally found the answer – a combination of aquafaba and xanthan gum in the mix.
-This one turned out very rich and decadent, smooth and creamy with a soft, crumbly chocolate crust.
+This one turned out very rich and decadent, smooth and creamy with a soft, crumbly carob or chocolate crust.
 The recipe makes 4 small cheesecakes or 1 8″ cake.

 Preheat oven to 350 degrees.

 Crust: In a food processor or bowl with hand mixer combine:

 - 1/2 cup vegan margarine such as Earth Balance

 - 1 cup gluten-free all purpose flour

 - 1/4 cup carob or cocoa powder

 - Dash of sea salt

 Mix or process until combined.
 Batter will be very thick and sandy.
 Press into the bottom of an 8″ springform pan or 4 individual springform pans.

 - 5 ounces unsweetened carob chips or 100% chocolate (unsweetened baking chocolate)